solana-foundation/developer-content/content/courses/native-onchain-development/paging-ordering-filtering-data-frontend.md

 }
 ```

 The key to paging is to prefetch all the accounts without data.
-Let’s fill in
+Let's fill in
 the body of `prefetchAccounts` to do this and set the retrieved public keys to
 the static `accounts` property.